theQRL/docs.theqrl.org/_docs/mining/pool.md

 You can serve the web site up on any typical web server.
 This guide is using the apache2 web server to serve up the site.

-You should have a Domain name to point to the server and have setup the relitive DNS entries.
-This is outside of the scop of this document.
-Obce you have your DNS pointing at the correct place change the hostname of the server
+You should have a Domain name to point to the server and have setup the relative DNS entries.
+This is outside of the scope of this document.
+Once you have your DNS pointing at the correct place change the hostname of the server

 ```bash
 sudo nano /etc/hostname